FirstBuild/InventoryMgmt/README.md

 We have reserved this repository to store code and documentation that applies to Inventory Management across the board.
 Our intention is for individual components to create their own repository with a naming standard of **InventoryMgmt-\<component name\>** that will host the code for that specific *component*.

 ## Overview
 Our initial focus was on delivering the shared infrastructure components that would support and facilitate a grand concept of Inventory Management for the home.
-Our plan was to deliver a first pass offering for this shared infrastruture with the intention of the community developing the true functionality around Inventory Management.
-We have called these community developed functionality **components**.
+Our plan was to deliver a first pass offering for this shared infrastructure with the intention of the community developing the true functionality around Inventory Management.
+We have called these community developed functionalities **components**.
 These components leverage the centralized infrastructure to build an Inventory Management ecosystem driven by the community.
 Below is a high-level diagram of our vision:

 ![Output Map](https://raw.githubusercontent.com/FirstBuild/InventoryMgmt/master/images/Inventory-Management-High-Level.jpg)